Skip to content

 First, it copies all the pages mapped for process A back to the buffer of 2048 pages.

-array.
-Read the code and make sure that you can map the code with the pictures above.
+Function soft_tlb_switch has two simple loops which query page_info_table.
+Read this function yourself and make sure that you can connect the code with the pictures above.

 Page table translation